-There are small amounts of money available to support costs associated with undertaking research.
-Healthcare Professional staff undertaking research should first check with their supervisors/departments/directorates/HR Team/employer to see if there are any local funds or awards that they can apply to for covering research costs/expenses.
+There are some small amounts of money available to support costs associated with undertaking research.
+NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists) undertaking research should first check with their supervisors/departments/directorates/HR Team/employer to see if there are any local funds or awards that they can apply to for covering research costs/expenses.

-There are also 2 sources of bursary funding available to ICHT Healthcare Professional staff funded via the CATO team.
+Please see the details below of bursary funding available to ICHT NMAHPP staff funded via the CATO team.

 About the Bursary

-This Bursary scheme is for ICHT non-medical clinical academics* on Imperial Health Charity/NIHR Imperial BRC funded research fellowships.
-Bursaries are available to Imperial College Healthcare Trust staff undertaking IHC/BRC funded research fellowship (non-medical) to provide partial funding for the purchase of software programmes/licences required to undertake their research projects (i.e, SPSS, NVIVO and EndNote).
+This Bursary scheme is for ICHT Doctors and NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists) on Imperial Health Charity/NIHR Imperial BRC funded research fellowships.
+Available to Imperial College Healthcare Trust staff undertaking IHC/BRC funded research fellowships, this bursary can provide funding for the purchase of software programmes/licences required to undertake research projects (i.e, SPSS, NVIVO and EndNote).